gitbls/pistrong/README.md

 `InstallPiStrong` has several phases.
 If no phase is specified or **all** is specified, all phases will be run.
-InstallPiStrong will pause at the start of each phase to provide time for reviewing the results of the previous phase.
+InstallPiStrong does not pause at the start of each phase.
+If you it to pause at the start of each phase, use **allx ** as the command line argument.
 The phases include:

-* **allx** the same as **all** but does not pause until the postconf phase
+* **allx** the same as **all** but pauses at the start of each phase
 * **prereq** ensures that the required packages are installed on your system
 * **download** downloads the latest strongSwan source tarball
 * **preconf** runs `configure` on the strongSwan source to ensure proper system configuration
 * **make** compiles and builds strongSwan
 * **install** installs strongSwan into the system
 * **postconf** or **post-configure** creates
+    * `/etc/sysctl.d/92-pistrong.conf` if configuring a VPN Server or `/etc/sysctl.d/.92-pistrong.conf` if configuring a Client  enables IPV4 forwarding.
+The Client version is for reference only and not used since it starts with a ".".

+If you know that your distro is carrying strongSwan 5.8.0 or greater, and it has been built with --enable-systemd, you can install strongSwan from your distro and skip the download, preconf, make, and install phases.
+Just use `sudo InstallPiStrong prereq` followed by `sudo InstallPiStrong postconf` in this case.

+## makeMyCA

+makeMyCA builds a complete CA configured for use with iOS, Windows, and Linux roadwarrior clients.
+makeMyCA prompts for all the configuration information and provides explanations of each item.
+In addition to the necessary Certs, makeMyCA also creates

-    * `/etc/swanctl/conf.d/pistrong-ServerConnection.conf` strongSwan config file for iOS and Windows roadwarrior use
+* `/etc/swanctl/conf.d/pistrong-CAServerConnection.conf` strongSwan config file for iOS, Windows, and Linux roadwarrior VPN connections
-    * `/etc/swanctl/pistrong/iptables` required iptables addition.
+* `/etc/swanctl/pistrong/CA-iptables` required iptables addition.
 See Firewall Considerations section below
-    * `/etc/swanctl/pistrong/backup/connections-pistrong.piStrongInstall` copy of the initial pistrong-ServerConnection.conf for future reference if needed

-If you know that your distro is carrying strongSwan 5.8.0 or greater, and it has been built with --enable-systemd, you can install strongSwan from your distro and skip the download, preconf, make, and install phases.
-Use `InstallPiStrong prereq` followed by `InstallPiStrong postconf` in this case.

 ## Resetting Everything